 The entire process began with a plan on a good contour map.
 In the lower one, a mix of bad soil and clay were found, so earth workers and their machines had to find better material elsewhere on the property, as well as blend dirt together to attain the appropriate clay-content necessary for the keyway and water-side of the dam wall.
 This was especially important to do because the lower dam had a decent flow and catchment area to it.
 Valley dams, like this one, are important to seal.

 The lower dam was built with a Jetty too.
-Jetties have to be pre-build before the dam is filled with water.
+Jetties have to be pre-built before the dam is filled with water.
 These provide a clean edge to the dam and somewhere peaceful to sit.
 The top of the dam was also a minimum of 3.5 meters wide so tractors and other average-sized machines could go across it to trim growth or do other work.
 Topsoil was placed (it is like icing a cake) on the waterline and then hydro mulched with seed (i.e. sprayed with wet mulch containing seed).
 The hydro mulch contained pioneer trees, bushes, and cover crops, along with organic glue and shredded paper.

 The lower large dam used a large spillway swale with level sills and was installed by ripping the soil with a tilted blade on contour.
 All heights were checked with a laser level (laser level emitter on tripod and laser receiver – earth movers sometimes have these for rent) and considered adequate when within 10 mm.
 The elevations were marked before starting and double checked along the way and at completion.
 To achieve clear water (the clarity of a dam at best is usually weak tea type of clarity), he installed three silt trap ponds before the dam and made sure the edges were well vegetated.